Cryptopsy: Ungentle Exhumation and Blasphemy Made Flesh (1993–1995)

 In 1993, Cryptopsy released their debut demo, Ungentle Exhumation.
 This demo caught the attention of local label Gore Records, which re-released the demo and, for a brief period, managed the band.
 The demo garnered attention in the Canadian death metal underground, as well as from the German label Invasion Records.

 By 1994, bassist Kevin Weagle had been replaced by Martin Fergusson, and Dave Galea was replaced by lead guitarist Jon Levasseur.
 This line-up recorded their debut album, Blasphemy Made Flesh, which at first was independently released and later licensed to Germany's Invasion Records.
 The album gained them a wide following in the Canadian underground.

 Due to the dissolution of Invasion Records, Cryptopsy was left without a label to support their tour, but the album would be picked up by Dutch label Displeased Records.
-After successfully touring in support of Blasphemy Made Flesh, Steve Thibault left the band.
+After successfully touring in support of Blasphemy Made Flesh, Steve Thibault resigned from his role on guitar and went on to be the band's manager.
 Bassist Martin Fergusson was replaced by Eric Langlois.
 The addition of Langlois incorporated funk-style bass slaps into the Cryptopsy sound.

 None So Vile (1996–1997)

 In 1996, the line-up of Worm, Mounier, Levasseur, and Langlois released the album None So Vile on the Swedish label Wrong Again Records.
 By this time, Levasseur was a very prominent songwriter in the band.
 His guitar leads consisted of very fast yet complex shreds, which were usually played in short bursts.
 Although Levasseur handled all the guitar parts on the album, the band would add Miguel Roy as a second touring guitarist.

-In 1997, after the tour in support of None So Vile, Lord Worm left the band, citing health issues.
-The band hired the Boston native Mike DiSalvo, vocalist of death metal band Infestation, (with the personal approval of Lord Worm).
+In 1997, after the tour in support of None So Vile, Lord Worm left the band, citing both health and financial issues and started a new career as an English as a second language teacher for adults.

+Whisper Supremacy (1998–1999)

+The band hired the Boston native Mike DiSalvo, vocalist of death metal band Infestation and a long time friend of the band, after Lord Worm approved his hiring.
 In July 1997, Cryptopsy's appearance at the Milwaukee Metalfest XI gained the attention of many American metalheads, as well as that of the label Century Media.

-Whisper Supremacy (1998–1999)

 Cryptopsy's next album, Whisper Supremacy, was released on Century Media in 1998, and featured Miguel Roy on second guitar.
 It took Cryptopsy's style further, incorporating some jazz and fusion elements.
 Some fans criticized the vocals of Mike DiSalvo, stating his style was too resminiscent of hardcore rather than the typical extreme metal vocalizations of Lord Worm.
 The tour in support of Whisper Supremacy took the band on their first tour through the United States, increasing their fan-base.